ggstuart/web-application-development/content/welcome/hello-world/index.md

 ### Script location

 Notice that the two *hard-coded* paragraphs are loaded into the *DOM* **before** the script is executed.
+If we move the script, the DOM will be in a different state when it executes.

+>Moving a line of code can be achieved easily with *Alt + up arrow* and *Alt + down arrow*.
+> See more keyboard shortcuts for [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf), [MacOS](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf) and [Linux](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-linux.pdf).

-Move the `<script>` element up so it is in between the two paragraphs.
+Move the `<script>` element *up* so it is in between the two paragraphs.

 ```html {hl_lines="9"}
 <!DOCTYPE html>